 The Public Administration program at CSUSB is nationally known as a leader in high quality online teaching.
 The program is designed to maximize flexibility, being largely asynchronous online learning in handy weekly modules (with weekly feedback), but will also include real-time videoconferencing.
 This substantially enhances the quality of interactions as well as student comfort in an online environment.
 All classes feature county-level examples and exercises based on best-practices by counties in California and the United States.

 This intensive two-year course of study is the only program of its kind for county staff interested in better serving their communities with their professional development.

 - Curriculum designed to address current issues in county government

 - Taught by nationally recognized public-sector leaders and seasoned CSUSB faculty members

 - Exceptional networking opportunities with other county leaders

 Enrollment is now open for this unique opportunity for California counties.
-Application deadline is July 15
+Applications will close this summer

-with classes begin this Fall semester 202.
+with classes beginning this Fall semester 2023.
 For detailed information and enrollment details please visit CSUSB

 LEARN MORE IN AN INFORMATION SESSION

 Please join the faculty for a live information system on the degree program.
 Meet the faculty, learn more about the program, and experience a live session.
 Plus, there will be amble opportunity for your questions to be addressed.
 Learn more and see if this is right for you.
 No preregistration required, just click on the link at the time of the session: